fribbels/Fribbels-Epic-7-Optimizer/README.md

 - **Locked items**: When checked, locked items will be used in the optimization.
 When unchecked, locked items are ignored.
 - **Equipped items**: When checked, equipped items will be used in the optimization.
 When unchecked, equipped items are ignored EXCEPT for the unit's own equipped items.
 - **Keep current**: When checked, the unit will be forced to use the gear that it currently has, and the optimizer will only try to optimize the gear slots that the unit has unequipped.
+- **Can reforge**: When checked, the results will only contain builds with at least one piece of 85 gear that can be reforged.
 - **Submit**: Click to start to optimization request.
 - **Filter**: Once an optimization is complete, click to filter the results by the stats on the filter panels.
 - **Cancel**: Interrupts and cancels an ongoing optimization request.